 Native: Southern Africa.

 Flower Details: Pink, white, yellow, red.
+Open up on sunny days only.
 Daisy-like ray and disc florets.
 Solitary or loose flower clusters.
 Massed blooms.
 Long lasting flowers.

 Foliage: Green through red.
 Succulent.
 Fleshy leaves.

 Sow Outside: Surface.
-Sow out at two to three week intervals from following the last frost until the middle of spring.
+Sow out at two to three week intervals from just after the last frost until the middle of spring.
 Spacing 6 to 10 inches (15 to 25 cm).

 Sow Inside: Germination time: two to three weeks.
 Temperature 70°F (21°C).
 Two months before expected last frost.
 Transplant outdoors following the last frost.

 Requirements: Full sunlight.
 Good drainage.
 Sandy soil.
 Grit.
 Poor soils.
-Can survive in dry soils.
+Can survive in dry soils once established.
 Occasional watering during prolonged dry spells.
-Supply a feed to perennials following flowering.
+Supply a feed to perennials after flowering has finished.
 Propagate: cuttings in spring.